 Introduction to diabetes:

-When a child starts drinking more or urinating more frequently, the thought of diabetes often springs into the parents’ minds.
+When a child starts drinking more or urinating more frequently, the thought of type 1 diabetes (and now type 2 diabetes) often springs into the parents’ minds.
 When should parents be concerned?

 What is diabetes?